PRERISK

 Bottom Line

-In a large, population-based cohort, PRERISK machine-learning models achieved AUROC 0.76 (early), 0.60 (late), and 0.71 (long-term) and outperformed Cox regression; a simplified model using key predictors had similar performance.
+In a large, population-based cohort, PRERISK machine-learning models (RF and AdaBoost) significantly outperformed Cox regression (P<0.05) for early, late, and long-term recurrence prediction (AUROC 0.76, 0.60, 0.71); a simplified model using key predictors had similar performance.

 Major Points